 We ensure our NYC math tutors have met demanding requirements, in addition to passing a background check.

-Tutors deliver personally tailored Math lessons from exceptional tutors in a one-on-one setting.
+Tutors deliver personally tailored Math lessons in a one-on-one setting.

 If you are unhappy with your Math tutor, you are welcome to a refund of your payment.